Custom Solution Development

 Code your team can own

-Opinionated structure, named patterns, documented decisions, decision records you can find six months later.
+Opinionated structure, named patterns, and decision records you can find six months later.
 The day we leave, your internal team can read the code, find the why, and ship the next change without us.

 Where it runs